-In particular, the development and profitability of renewable energy projects is significantly dependent on policies and regulatory frameworks that support such development.
-Many states in the United States, the U.S. federal government, and many Member States of the EU, including European countries in which EDP operates or has pipeline projects, have adopted policies and measures that actively support renewable energy projects.
+In particular, the development and profitability of renewable energy projects is significantly dependent on policies, regulatory frameworks, and in certain instances, governmental subsidies and incentives that support such development.
+Many states in the United States, the U.S. federal government, and many Member States of the EU, including European countries in which EDP operates or has pipeline projects, have adopted policies and measures that actively support renewable energy projects and the Group continues to base a significant portion of its capital investment in anticipation of continued support for these policies.
 Support for renewable energy sources has been strong in past years and EDP has benefited from such support.
 In the United States, the federal government has supported renewable energy primarily through income tax incentives.
-Historically, the main tax incentives for wind and solar projects have been the US federal Production Tax Credit ("PTC"), the five-year depreciation for eligible assets under the Modified Accelerated Cost Recovery System ("MACRS") and the Investment Tax Credit ("ITC").
-In addition, many US state governments have implemented Renewable Portfolio Standards ("RPS"), which typically require that a certain percentage of the electricity supplied by a utility to consumers within such state is to be covered by renewable resources.
+Historically, the main U.S. federal tax incentives for wind and solar projects have been the US federal Production Tax Credit ("PTC"), the five-year accelerated depreciation for eligible assets under the Modified Accelerated Cost Recovery System ("MACRS") and the Investment Tax Credit ("ITC").
+In addition, many U.S. state governments have implemented Renewable Portfolio Standards ("RPS"), which typically require that a certain percentage of the electricity supplied by a utility to its customers within such state or utility territory is to be sourced from renewable resources.
+In some cases, owners of renewable energy projects located in U.S. states that have an RPS and/or export electrical energy to transmission and distribution systems in U.S. states that have RPSs accrue Renewable Energy Credits ("RECs"), which are often sold to utilities distributors for those utilities distributors to comply with its obligations under an RPS.
+The Inflation Reduction Act ("IRA") is the most consequential action ever taken by the U.S. government concerning clean energy investment and climate protection, directing nearly \$400 billion in federal funding to clean energy through tax incentives, grants, and loans, and creating a framework prone to foster investment for all investors in the United States.
+IRA is expected to foster investment in clean energy and to drive incentives for the extraction, processing, and recycling of critical minerals domestically and in countries with free trade agreements, using tax credits.
+In response, the EU proposed the Green Deal Industrial Plan, with the aim to secure the EU's industrial lead in the net-zero technology sector by mitigating risks of external dependency and acting on the supply chains, manufacturing and innovation capacity, skills and resources.
+However, no additional funding was announced.
 The EU has implemented energy targets for 2030, which are, for the most part, particularly in relation to energy efficiency and renewable energy, not binding on a national level.
-EDP cannot guarantee that such support, policies or regulatory frameworks in the jurisdiction in which it operates will be maintained.
+EDP cannot guarantee that such support, policies, regulatory frameworks, or governmental subsidies and incentives in the jurisdiction in which it operates will be maintained, which could significantly impact the financial success of its investment programme, especially with respect to renewables.